What Is a Medical Home?

 Flier: Who Are Children with Special Health Care Needs? from the Data Resource Center for Child and Adolescent Health

-How Many Children With Special Health Care Needs in Washington State Have a Medical Home?
+How Many Children and Youth With Special Health Care Needs in Washington State Have a Medical Home?

 In Washington State, 45.5 % of our children with special health care needs receive coordinated ongoing comprehensive care within a medical home (US average: 43.0%).* In comparison, 59.9% of all children in Washington State received care through a medical home (US average: 57.5%). **